AnastasiaChatzi/Data_Analysis_Portfolio/README.md

 # Data Analysis Portfolio

 The purpose of this repository is to showcase my skills in Data Analytics.
 I also share projects that I am working on during my journey in Data Analytics / Data Science.
+New projects will be constantly added!

 ## About